heroku/sf-functions-python/README.md

 This deployment process may take several minutes.

-If you receive a `Request failed with status code 404` error message, check the earlier `sf env create compute` step was performed.
+> Note: If you receive a `Request failed with status code 404` error message, check the earlier `sf env create compute` step was performed.

 ### Invoke the Function from Apex

-The easiest way to invoke the function deployed to our scratch org is with some Apex code.
+Use Apex to invoke the function deployed to our scratch org.
 Generate an Apex class with:

 ```sh
 sfdx force:apex:class:create \